-Scholarship is essential to the School of Architecture.
-It is through activities in this area that a faculty member remains current, that ideas are tested, that the reputation of the School is often measured, and that contributions are made to the profession.
+Scholarship in the form of the discovery of knowledge, creative artistry, and technological innovation is essential to the School of Architecture.
+It is through activities in these areas that a faculty member remains current, that ideas are tested, that the reputation of the School is often measured, and that contributions are made to the profession.

-All faculty members in the School of Architecture are expected to be continually active in the area of scholarship.
-The School’s Director and the faculty member’s mentor should continually, and especially as part of annual reviews, remind the faculty member of the importance of scholarly contributions.
+All faculty members in the School of Architecture are expected to be continually active in one or more of these areas of scholarship.
+The School’s Head should continually, and especially as part of annual reviews, remind the faculty member of the importance of scholarly contributions.

 2.3 Extension and Engagement with Constituencies Outside the University

 Extension activities for an architectural faculty member can take several avenues.
 At times, the appointment to some of these activities are in themselves prestigious, while at other times it is the efforts of the faculty member within the context of the service that deserves recognition.
 Efforts in areas of extension and service are expected to be in areas consistent with a faculty member’s academic preparation and teaching assignments.
 These activities are important as they extend the School’s influence and reputation to the community, the profession, and other architectural programs.

 2.4 Service in Professional Societies and Service and Engagement within the University